wrightedu/EsportsPCs/README.md

 Click `Manage sound devices`, under output disable `ZOWIE XL LCD (NVIDIA High Definition Audio)` and `Speakers (NVIDIA Broadcast)`

+__System/Powwer & sleep:__
+- Click additional power settings, and in the window that pops up, go to `Choose what the power buttons do` then `Change settings that are currently unavailable` and uncheck `Turn on fast startup (recommended)`

 __Ease of Access/Interaction/Keyboard:__
 - Turn literally everything off